Banks (singer): Public image

 Banks' reluctance to use social media is often noted by journalists.
 Although she has stated she lets her "management run that stuff", she did give out her telephone number on her Facebook fanpage.
 She has since become more active on her Instagram and Twitter accounts.

 Personal life

 Banks has stated that she is "not religious at all", though she has described herself as "very spiritual" and has said on several occasions that she considers music to be her religion.
 In 2020, she was diagnosed with Hashimoto's disease.
 She became engaged to American lacrosse player Drew Snider in March 2024 and they were married in August 2025.
+In December 2025, she announced that she was expecting her first child.
+She gave birth to a daughter on April 16, 2026.